liuxjep/iam/faqs.md

 {: faq}
 {: support}

-To assign a user in your account full administrator access, go to **Manage > Access (IAM)**, select the user's name, and assign the following access:
+To assign a user in your account full administrator access, go to **Manage > Access (IAM)** in the console, select the user's name, and assign the following access:

 * An IAM policy with Administrator and Manager roles on All Identity and Access enabled services, which enables a user to create service instances and assign users access to all resources in the account.
 * An IAM policy with Administrator role on All account management services, which enables a user to complete tasks like inviting and removing users, managing access groups, managing service IDs, managing private catalog offerings, and track billing and usage.